It is hard to imagine an efficient office without a great office manager, they everything together. Here are the traits of an All-Star office manager.

 We often don’t think much about our health until we get sick.
 But we also know that eating right, exercising, and getting enough sleep will keep our bodies healthy.
 Our facilities - from buildings to office furniture to parking lots to technology - are really no different than our bodies.
 We don’t think much about the chairs we sit in or the stairs we walk up unless they collapse under us.

 A facilities manager is hired to make sure the chairs or stairs don’t collapse, but that they are maintained or replaced regularly to ensure disaster doesn’t strike.
 Sounds simple, until you realize that most organizations have facilities and resources as complicated and as interconnected as the human body.

-We’re talking about dozens - if not hundreds - of desks and chairs, light fixtures and windows, telephones and copy machines, carpeting and staircases and more.
-Add to that electrical systems, HVAC systems, security systems, servers, telecommunications systems, and the tools to maintain and clean it all, and you’ve got a veritable smorgasbord of specialized knowledge, skills and aptitude needed just to keep the place running.
+We’re talking about dozens - if not hundreds - of desks and chairs, light fixtures and windows, telephones and copy machines, carpeting and staircases, and more.
+Add to those electrical systems, HVAC systems, security systems, servers, telecommunications systems, and the tools to maintain and clean it all, and you’ve got a veritable smorgasbord of specialized knowledge, skills, and aptitude needed just to keep the place running.

 Probably the most important skill set for facilities managers is the ability to work with people.
 While you might think of them as the “building manager,” they work with people far more than they do with buildings.

 First, a facilities manager has to lead the team of people who actually do the maintenance, repairs, and cleaning.
 This could include electricians, telephone techs, janitors, landscape and grounds people, repair specialists, HVAC experts, IT specialists, and many more.
 The manager has to inform them of what needs to be done, inspire them to do their best, and keep everyone accountable.